Royal Villa of Durrës: Decline and looting (1990s–2000s)

 With the fall of communism in 1991, the villa briefly returned to use for receptions, hosting foreign visitors including Jimmy Carter.
 However, during the civil unrest of 1997 the interiors were ransacked, with marble cladding, parquet floors and decorative fixtures stripped or damaged.
 Images from the late 1990s show bare concrete walls and collapsed plaster.

 In 2006–07 the Berisha government returned the property to Crown Prince Leka I. An initial exterior clean-up was undertaken, but comprehensive restoration did not follow.
 Although, the prince presented a restoration plan, but without support from the authorities he was unable to materialize it.
 In 2015 the villa was listed for auction due to unpaid debts, but it was ultimately transferred through agreement to private hands rather than sold on the open market.

 Recent initiatives (2020s–)

 By the 2010s the villa had become a symbol of Albania’s neglected royal heritage, with journalists documenting its decay and repeated thefts.
 In June 2025, Albanian media reported that entrepreneur Kadri Morina, in agreement with the royal family, had taken over the site.
 Morina announced plans to engage Italian and French specialists to restore the villa to its original 1939 appearance within five years.
 His stated intention is to open the complex to tourism and official functions, making it accessible to Albanians and foreign visitors alike.

 The project is notable in that the villa has never been declared a protected cultural monument by the Albanian Ministry of Culture, meaning that restoration proceeds without the oversight normally applied to heritage buildings.

+In 2024 the villa housed a month-long art installation as part of the first Durres International Bienalle of Contemporary Art.